Bangkok, Thailand: What to pack, what to wear, and when to go [2023]

 Plug adapter

-A plug adapter that supports outlet types A, B, C and O. It's important that you get the right type.
-A lot of adapters currently sold are just plug changers and require your devices to convert the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one should be appropriate for most locations.
+A plug adapter that supports outlet types A, B, C and O. Take care to get the right kind.
+The vast majority of adapters available are just plugs and expect your devices to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one is sufficent for most countries.

 What to wear/what to pack: